 - Dual Members, those members of the Society who request membership of the Group and who pay an annual capitation fee to the Group, which is yet to be determined.

 To join the group please check the appropriate box on the AustMS membership form.

-The committee will manage the business of the group, hold meetings and plan activities.
+The committee manages the business of the group, holds meetings and plans activities.

 For further information on the Group please contact:

 Heather Lonsdale, Secretary